edoski/bostarter/docs/DB-PRJ-REPORT.md

 - use of sql signal state 45000 to be able to notice at php-level any db issues

-- testing stored procedures via dedicated sql testing file
+- testing stored procedures via dedicated sql demo fake data file

 - the use of business fields / client-facing fields as PK for the tables (es.
 PROGETTO.nome) is not ideal because it may be subject to change (es. project owner may decide to rename the project at some point), so I think it would've been better to use something like an ID that is not subject to change for the db to reference as PK.
 However I opted not to so as to be faithful to the traccia